Amp up your property management lead gen game: How to get new owners in the door

 #1: Optimize Your Website

 First, a couple basics that you should follow with your site: You need your website to reflect your brand, which should communicate your unique value proposition to your ideal property owner audience.
 This requires listing your services with well-written copy surrounded by a strong design that correctly executes the technical aspects of your site.
-Lack of sitemaps, 404 site errors, and slow load times can all hurt your chances to rank in Google.
-There are many free tools available like SEM Rush’s Site Audit to help you identify any issues your site may have.
-(Note: You should still consult a web professional.)

 Above and beyond technical issues, you want to make sure that you’re optimizing for the keywords that relate to your business—and then providing potential clients with content that addresses any pain points that you can alleviate.
-How people are searching for your services in your local market is important, and can be discovered.
+How people are searching for your services in your local market is important and can be discovered.

 What’s Your Best Move?